Special Needs Trusts for Minor and Adult Disabled Persons

 Understanding What it Means to Be a Third Party Trust vs. First Party Trust

 You can initially determine whether a special needs trust is a Third Party Trust or First Party Trust by looking at the source of the money used to fund the trust.
 If the money or real estate used to fund the trust are not owned by the disabled person, say for example, a parent or grandparent, then the trust is a Third Party Trust.
-In other words, a Third Party Trust is always established and funded by someone other than the person with the disability.
+In other words, a Third Party Trust is always funded by someone other than the person with the disability.
 The person with a disability has no ownership interest in the funds placed into the trust.
 As I previously have written, funds coming from a parent, grandparent or sibling into the SNT are not funds owned by the child/disabled adult.
 Note: Once someone with special needs or a disability inherits funds in their name personally, these funds belong to the person with the disability and eligibility for public programs and benefit may/will be lost.

 Let’s Discuss a Third Party Special Needs Trust